New Traditional Style

 True to form, new traditional style embraces the curvaceous shapes and silhouettes of classical European design.
 Rolled arms, tufted seats, carved detailing, and mixed patterns recall the elegance of this timeless style.
 Use practical fabrics and less saturated color palettes to lighten the overall look.
 Oriental rugs that feature scroll and vine motifs will help anchor furniture and tie traditional decor together.

-Essential to traditional design is the concept of matching pairs.
+Essential to a traditional living room is the concept of matching pairs.
 Double up accent chairs, table lamps, decorative pillows, and end tables to keep the design balanced.
 Look for classic patterns like damask and small-scale florals to lend texture to the design.
 A few metallic accents such as a gilt-framed mirror or bronze figurine are opulent touches that will punctuate the look.